 The choice of tyres and suspension adjustments to give a WRC car maximum performance.

 The opportunity for crews to test their competition cars on terrain similar to the rally before the event starts.
-Competitors must drive through the shakedown stage at least four times, with all passes timed.
+Competitors must drive through the shakedown stage at least three times, with all passes timed.

 The competitive sections of the rally, also called special stages, where drivers and co-drivers drive as fast as they can to complete the section in the shortest time possible.